fhause5/AWS-SysOps/udemy/README.md

 ### Autoscaling ASG

 * spread placement  regionally to specific hardware
 * Can be based on Cloudwatch alarms and custom metrics
 * Cloudwatch, Time, Predictable scaling
-* Adivice use ready-to-use AMI for quickly
+* Advice use ready-to-use AMI for quickly
 * use script in progress/terminated state
 * Target Group on lambda
 * Troubleshoot ASG hook to pause the instance in the termination state